-District, Province and Cons olidate inputs and ensure verification of alignment National Frame work, and with D District, Province and National Frame work. source assistance from ate stakeholder engagement / public participation DEDEAT for DEFF for the Prese ent draft strategy to relevant statutory bodies development of the plan. ate Council adoption of the strategy Municipality must plan and Community Ensure prov ision of the non-motorised facilities in the IDP, Long term budget for non-motorised Services Establish fur ding pockets, play an integral role in the design, facilities construction, and maintenance thereof Municipality need to have an Community IWMP in place. e, Due to review in 2022 for 2023 implementation Long term WMP as contemplated in Services Section 11of NEMA: Waste Act 59 of 2008, which needs to be approved by Council and the MEC.
-Municipality to indicate what Community Water serv ices- Weekly commercial and domestic refuse Ongoing are the waste management Services removal operational plans that are Waste dispo sal facilities - Operating 3 Landfill sites (Kirkwoord, being implemented (waste Sunland and Paterson), All licensed but not fully compliant, services, management of budget short tages are the main cause of non-compliance. waste disposal facilities, Municipality i n the process of establishing a regional landfill site. recycling, waste reporting Recycling- Waste collectors and recyclers structured but not Short term waste management officers. formalized; F Formalisation of waste recyclers, development of a waste management emeete. official of waste recycles, development of a database thereof, included waste recycling in a bucket of projects in the Cleaner SRV Plan Waste reporting -All waste management matters are reported in all internal sessions, IGR Forums verbally and and/or written form, as well as Standing committees and Council Short term Waste Management officers - No designated Waste management Officer, appointed to be done by the Mayor • Municipality to establish Community Waste management Unit functional, skilled EPWP used to Short term functional Waste Services augment budget and staff shortages.
-OGI VICES management unit and Appointment of WMO in progress appoint designated waste management officer. • Municipality needs to Community Start engagements with institutions of higher learning through Medium term develop and gazette waste Services IGR for Bylaws review at their Policy and Legal faculties management by-laws that Develop a process Map and incorporate all bylaws comply with NEMWA No.59 On completion, facilitate Council adoption and ensure of 2008. implementation • The municipality is Community Fire Plan approved by Council on 29 March 2022 Achieved compelled by DMA Services And Disaster Management Plan approved in 2021. le . amended Act 1b of 2015 to 1 make provisions of Disaster and the same of th Management Plan. , and the second
+District, Province and Consolidate inputs and ensure verification of alignment National Frame work, and with District, Province and National Frame work.
+Long term source assistance from Facilitate stakeholder engagement / public participation DEDEAT for DEFF for the Present draft strategy to relevant statutory bodies development of the plan.
+Facilitate Council adoption of the strategy • Municipality must plan and Community Ensure provision of the non-motorised facilities in the IDP, Long term budget for non-motorised Services Establish funding pockets, play an integral role in the design, facilities construction, and maintenance thereof • Municipality need to have an Community IWMP in place, Due to review in 2022 for 2023 implementation Long term WMP as contemplated in Services Section 11of NEMA: Waste Act 59 of 2008, which needs to be approved by Council and the MEC. • Municipality to indicate what Community Water services- Weekly commercial and domestic refuse Ongoing are the waste management Services removal operational plans that are Waste disposal facilities - Operating 3 Landfill sites (Kirkwoord, being implemented (waste Sunland and Paterson), All licensed but not fully compliant, services, management of budget shortages are the main cause of non-compliance. waste disposal facilities, Municipality in the process of establishing a regional landfill site.
+1 recycling, waste reporting Recycling- Waste collectors and recyclers structured but not Short term waste management officers. formalized; Formalisation of waste recyclers, development of a Quarterly database thereof, included waste recycling in a bucket of projects in the Cleaner SRV Plan Waste reporting -All waste management matters are reported in all internal sessions, IGR Forums verbally and and/or written form, as well as Standing committees and Council Short term Waste Management officers - No designated Waste management Officer, appointed to be done by the Mayor Municipality to establish Community Waste management Unit functional, skilled EPWP used to Short term functional Waste Services augment budget and staff shortages. management unit and Appointment of WMO in progress appoint designated waste management officer.
+Municipality needs to Community Start engagements with institutions of higher learning through Medium term develop and gazette waste Services IGR for Bylaws review at their Policy and Legal faculties management by-laws that Develop a process Map and incorporate all bylaws comply with NEMWA No.59 On completion, facilitate Council adoption and ensure of 2008. implementation The municipality is Community Fire Plan approved by Council on 29 March 2022 Achieved compelled by DMA Services And Disaster Management Plan approved in 2021. amended Act 1b of 2015 to 1 make provisions of Disaster Management Plan.

-• Emergency procurement Supply Chain
+Emergency procurement Supply Chain

 measures need to be in Management

-Management

 place as these measures in

 place will improve

 procurement processes

 during disaster .

-• The municipality needs to Community Draft Bylaws in place, awaiting Council adoption at SBDM, LMs Short term
+The municipality needs to Community Draft Bylaws in place, awaiting Council adoption at SBDM, LMs Short term

 adopt disaster management Services within the Sarah Baartman District use the same Bylaw.

 by-laws as soon as it can so

 that they can be

 implemented.

-• Municipality to indicate what Budget and
+Municipality to indicate what Budget and

 informs budgets for Treasury Office

-maintenance of -
+maintenance of

 infrastructure, but it is not

 clear what informs those

 hence it becomes.

 To improve audit outcomes Budget and

-relating to inadequate Treasury Office
+relating to inadequate Treasury Office h

-management of assets, an Treating Office
+management of assets, an

 asset register confirming

 with all GRAAP standards

 must be maintained